Prof. Dr. Antje Bruns (Chairholder)

 M.Sc.
 Viviana Wiegleb (Doctoral Researcher)

-Viviana focuses on the co-evolution of science, politics and society in environmental governance processes.
-She is especially interested in knowledge-to-action arrangements for sustainability.
+Viviana is a doctoral researcher and focuses on the politics of knowledge in environmental governance.
+She explores the roles that different scientific experts play in environmental discourses and at the science-policy interface.
 Viviana holds a Master’s degree in Physical Geography from Humboldt-Universität zu Berlin.

 wieglebuni-trierde | +49 (0)651/201-4534 | Room F175a

-Abu is a post doc researcher of WaterPower project.
-He has an interdisciplinary academic background in planning, environmental governance and sustainability science.
-His research over the past years has focused on the sustainability assessment of biomass energy production by bridging natural science and social science perspectives.
+Abu is affiliated post doc researcher, based at University for Development Studies in Wa, Ghana.
+He has an academic background in geography, planning, environmental governance and sustainability science and conducted his PhD at United Nations University, Tokyo.
+His research over the past years has focused on the sustainability assessment of biomass energy production by bridging natural science and social science perspectives. www.researchgate.net/profile/Abubakari_Ahmed/experience

 M.Sc.
 Rossella Alba (Doctoral Researcher, BMBF-Project WaterPower)